2023 Most Popular Liberal Arts & Humanities Graduate Certificate Schools in the Middle Atlantic Region

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Graduate Certificate Colleges.

 Our analysis found Columbia University in the City of New York to be the most popular school for liberal arts / sciences and humanities students who want to pursue a graduate certificate in the Middle Atlantic Region .
-Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the city of New York, Columbia is a private not-for-profit college with a very large student population.

 About 69% of the students majoring in liberal arts / sciences and humanities at the school are women while 31% are male.